deamorim2/sdbs/EN-US/schemas.rst

 Inside that schema, the default install of PostGIS creates the ``geometry_columns``, ``geography_columns`` and ``spatial_ref_sys`` metadata relations, as well as all the types and functions used by PostGIS.
 So users of PostGIS always need access to the public schema.

-In the public schema you can also see all the tables we have created so far in the workshop.
+In the public schema you can also see all the tables we have created so far in the tutorial.

 Why use Schemas?